-Continuing education and professional development are both processes that are key components for successful organizations.
-In this day and age, there are several factors that drive the demand for ongoing education for business leaders: abundant access to information, constant technology changes, increased global interactions, shifts in the industry, and increasing entry level skills and requirements.
+Continuing education and professional development are both processes that are key components of successful organizations.
+In this day and age, there are several factors that drive the demand for ongoing education for business leaders: abundant access to information, constant technology changes, increased global interactions, shifts in the industry, and increasing entry-level skills and requirements.
 Having an ongoing education is a minimum requirement for success in your field.
 Since information and knowledge are increasing every day, your knowledge must also increase to keep up.

 As a business leader, you probably depend on your employees to utilize continuing education to ensure a highly skilled and knowledgeable workforce.
 However, you should also participate in ongoing education yourself to ensure that you know how to keep your business competitive and relevant in your field.